JoeSz/Exopite-Notificator-WordPress-Plugin/README.md

 * Tested on Android phone 5.0+, Android tablet 5.1+, Windows 10

 ## Changelog

+##### 20180622
+* Allow other plugins or themes to use Exopite Notificator class methodes.
+* Add hooks to allow other plugins or themes to send notifications

 ##### 20180608
 * Add SMTP override for emails.
 You can override all possibilities individually, but you can add only one SMTP account.